 Is this view of the world just laziness?

 After my wife questioned why I was proud that I’m not so detail orientated in general, I started to wonder if I’m just lazy.
 I’ve concluded I’m not lazy, work more than most and get the job done, generally on time, and usually, I go beyond the call.

 Asking Am I disorganised?

 I’m about as disorganised as most men.
-Ten years ago I would have hated myself for saying that, and definitely for what I’m about to say.
-On my travels I’ve come to the conclusion that there are inherent differences between men and women and this comes out more than ever in the workplace.
+Ten years ago, I would have hated myself for saying that and definitely for what I’m about to say.
+On my travels, I’ve concluded that there are inherent differences between men and women, which comes out more than ever in the workplace.

-Indeed, that’s more organised that most?
-I fit in with people’s systems, although I do find it a strain to pick up the workings of a system that someone else has laid down, however I generally get it.
+Indeed, that’s more organised than most?
+So I fit in with people’s systems.
+Although I find it a strain to pick up the workings of a system that someone else has laid down, I generally get it.

 Showing your methodology

 People develop their processes, and generally, unless you let people know what you are doing, these processes can look from an outside perspective to look slightly chaotic.

 Thereby it’s better to show people how and why you do things – learn from them, and they may, in turn, learn from you.